rel-2/rel2vpn/README.md

 and can withdraw at any time.
 An invitee needs no plan: a **guest** account (no package) can use routes shared with it and gets two devices for them.

+### DNS: which resolver a route uses

+The resolver a device uses inside the tunnel belongs to the **route**, and its default follows the **exit**: every rel2 node carries the resolver its administrator chose for its country (Cloudflare 1.1.1.1 unless changed;
+Yandex 77.88.8.8 where foreign resolvers are blocked) — or runs a resolver of its own, in which case devices ask the node itself, the fastest option —, an Anchor answers with the household's own DNS, and a self-healing route follows whichever exit it lands on.
+Building a route ends with a DNS step that names what the exit provides; **Keep the exit's** is the default, and **Override** offers presets (Cloudflare, Quad9, Google, AdGuard, Yandex) or a custom list of up to three addresses fixed for that route.
+The routes list shows what applies.
+The app's Settings keep a **DNS override for this computer** only, for a route whose resolver does not answer on the network you are on.
+The connection details (the ? next to the exit IP, `wgclient status`, the phone's Home) show the resolver in use.
+A device with a static configuration keeps the resolver it was issued with until its next configuration; the app and the CLI pick changes up at their next connection.

 ### Device configurations: GenConfig and your keys

 Device keys are generated on your side — in your browser when you press